SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # F: September 1, 2023
 - I'm finally organizing the google drive folder and getting back to this work.
 This has been a very busy week for me and I have not succeeded in doing much - really any - research for this project.
 This concerns me.
 I'll need to re-prioritize this moving forward.
-- Really needed to read something today.
+- READING Really needed to read something today.
 Starting with "Personalized Attention @ Scale: Talk Isn't Cheap, But It's Effective"
     - interview grading is efficient, valuable, and scalable - in intial findings
     - notes about pair programming in CS and other diciplines. take a look at these readings...
     - 15 minutes from arival to exit, but allows for 15 hours and 1 TA for 60 students... (personal TA experience, I know this is a challenge for the staff)